Undergraduate Resources & Funding

 History

-The fellowship is supported by an endowed fund established by Michael Thacher, BA ’70, during the 2003–04 academic year, following an initial donation by Daniel H. Weiss, BA '79.
-The fellowship was established to honor the memory of Matthew Reynolds, BA ’86, who died of cancer while in graduate school at New York University.
-Since 2004, 21 students have become Thacher-Reynolds Fellows, and their achievement is celebrated by a plaque in the Philosophy Department’s reception area.
+The fellowship is supported by an endowed fund and supplemental gifts provided by Michael Thacher, BA '70, following an initial donation by Daniel H. Weiss, BA '79.
+Originally established to honor the memory of Matthew Reynolds, BA '86, who died of cancer while in graduate school at New York University, it began as the Thacher-Reynolds Fellowship.
+In 2024, in recognition of Michael Thacher's long-standing and expanded support for the program, it became known simply as the Thacher Fellowship.

 Past Fellows